Know your true path and travel confidently.

 This price is for one stone.
 You can buy a single Lodestone or several, depending on your individual needs.
 Each Lodestone measures at least 1 inch at its longest length and have a unique shape with soft edges.
 Tumbled stones are natural products and variations are part of their beauty.

-The stone I choose for you will be a heavy silver stone.
+The stone I choose for you will be smooth and free of chips and be a heavy silver stone, with small pockmarks.
 If you buy multiple stones, I will choose stones that look and feel particularly good together.
 Stones will be cleansed and smudged with sage before being shipped to you.

 With their beautiful color and clean energies, these Lodestones are perfect for crystal healing.
 Add them to a medicine bag, place them on an altar, use them in a crystal elixir, fashion them into jewelry, or simply carry them in your pocket.